acrucetta/excalidraw/NOTES.md

 - 'erase' -> point (x,y) to point(x,y)

 Architecture
 Hub processes messages from all registered clients Broadcast service sends the message to all the client browsers

+Tasks:

+- [] Update the chat / message hub to display small drawings in the shared HTML
+  - Send points to the HTML, then have the HTML draw them

 References:

 - Websocket Chat Example: <https://github.com/gorilla/websocket/tree/main/examples/chat>